matcool/gd-song-server/README.md

 # gd song server

-A custom song server for geometry dash which screapes the newgrounds audio portal, allowing you to use **any** song from newgrounds, whether its allowed on GD or not
+A custom song server for geometry dash which scrapes the newgrounds audio portal, allowing you to use **any** song from newgrounds, whether its allowed on GD or not.

+*you can't use this to download songs that have been removed from newgrounds entirely*
 ## Usage

 ```